| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 edge attributes are assigned to their respective edges in the returned network;

-network attributes are stored in a list; but if
+network attributes are stored in a list network attribute ".snattr".

-If not 1, but the network has an attribute title
+If not 1, but the network has an attribute title, it is used.

 Otherwise, a numerical index is used.